Photo by Robert Hood / Fred Hutch News Service

 As a result, many women – and their doctors – have opted for ultrasounds in addition to their digital mammograms.
 But those, too, can be flawed.

 “The problem with screening ultrasound right now is it more than doubles the biopsy rates for patients,” said Lee.
 “Moreover, only about 7 percent of women who undergo a biopsy after screening ultrasound actually have breast cancer.
 The large majority of people undergoing biopsy end up having benign results.”

 Tomosynthesis, approved by the Food and Drug Administration in 2011, offers an alternative screening method.
-Its 3-D imaging appears to give a more complete, layer-by-layer picture of the breast, “unmasking” cancers that may be lurking in dense tissue.
-Tomosynthesis and 2-D digital mammography can also be done on the same machine at the same time, adding only a few seconds to the patient’s imaging procedure.
+A 3-D mammogram can give a more complete, layer-by-layer picture, “unmasking” cancers that may be lurking in dense tissue.
+3-D mammography and 2-D digital mammography can also be done on the same machine at the same time, adding only a few seconds to the patient’s imaging procedure.
 In comparison, a screening ultrasound could add an additional 20 minutes to the patient’s clinic visit.

 Fred Hutch researchers used effectiveness data from European trials – 3-D tomosynthesis screening was adopted by regulators there in 2008 – to estimate the effects of adding it to the screening repertoire for women in the U.S. with dense breasts.
 They then projected what the effect of this mammographic double whammy would be on women with dense breasts by creating a breast cancer simulation model based on data and metrics from the National Cancer Institute’s Breast Cancer Surveillance Consortium, Medicare reimbursement rates and medical literature.